-Please note although I have chosen to enter into process with Karl I think it is important that survivors of abuse never feel pressure to enter into resolution process with someone who crossed their boundary.
-Thank you to Sarah Gottlieb for the reminder of the importance of naming this, as those reading this post might feel pressure to do so from how my story is concluding.
+Please note although I have chosen to enter into a process with Karl I think it is important that survivors of abuse never feel pressure to enter into a resolution process with someone who crossed their boundary.
+Thank you to Sarah Gottlieb for the reminder of the importance of naming this, as those reading this post might feel pressure to do so from how my story has been told.

 Thank you to Amy Kingwell, Ellah Ray, Jo Kreiter, Keith Hennessy, Vitali Kononov, Misha Bonaventurea, and “C” who took part in various ways in the Bay Area process that Karl Frost took part in.

 On a Facebook thread, Karl Frost, in writing about what occurred between us 20 years ago critiqued my character and made false claims about several aspects of my life.
 The false claims were an attempt to say that the power imbalance was actually in my favor to justify his action toward me.
 The critiqued of my character was an attempt to say that he was a victim of my uncertainty and my power over him.
 Due to this, I am no longer planning to meet with Karl Frost to discuss what occurred between us twenty years ago.
 If you would like to educate yourselves on these two tactics Karl used to discredit me please read.
 How Contact Improvisation Communities Can Move From Bystander To Action When Witnessing DARVO, Gaslighting And Other Abusive-tactics

 If you are a CI teacher or facilitator and want to avoid behaviors describes in this blog post please see